MultiverseLearningProducts/swe/src/mod3/wk1/day2.md

 As an example, imagine you are a Business Analyst working on a project to automate manual processes in a leisure centre.
 You could use activity sampling to understand what those manual processes were.
 By visiting the leisure centre at different times (to generate a fair sample) and recording what the receptionist is doing you gather your requirements.
 For example:

-*   person1: Responding to phone calls
+*   responding to phone calls
-*   person2: Booking a swimming course
+*   booking a swimming course
-*   person3: Tea break
+*   having a tea break
-*   person4: Looking for lost property
+*   looking for lost property
-*   person5: Giving change for the car park
+*   giving change for the car park

-From this input, the Business Analyst may  choose to create Personas (ficticious characters which represent the different types of actors that will use your product) and define User Stories which describe a feature from the perspective of the end user.

 ### Categories of requirements